MichaelBaker/mpl-v1/Readme.md

   * You can write a function once and pass in different values at each call site.

 * Type abstraction (System F/type -> term) allows code to be reused with different types of values.
+  * I think this only gives you combinators (f a b = b, f a g = g a, etc...).
+You need System F-omega for generic data structures.
   * You don't need to copy-paste the implementation of a function for every new type of value (int, bool, etc...).
   * You can write a function once and pass in a different type at each call site.